 You give assets to a trust that pays our organization set payments for a number of years, which you choose.
 The longer the length of time, the better the potential tax savings to you.
 When the term is up, the remaining trust assets go to you, your family or other beneficiaries you select.
 This is an excellent way to transfer property to family members at a minimal cost.

 You fund this type of trust with cash or appreciated assets—and may qualify for a federal income tax charitable deduction when you itemize.
 You can also make additional gifts; each one also qualifies for a tax deduction.
 The trust pays you, each year, a variable amount based on a fixed percentage of the fair market value of the trust assets.
-When the trust terminates, the remaining principal goes to Delta Gamma Foundation as a lump sum.
+When the trust terminates, the remaining principal goes to the Delta Gamma Foundation as a lump sum.

 You fund this trust with cash or appreciated assets—and receive an immediate federal income tax charitable deduction.
 Each year the trust pays you or another named individual the same dollar amount you choose at the start.
-When the trust terminates, the remaining principal goes to Delta Gamma Foundation as a lump sum.
+When the trust terminates, the remaining principal goes to the Delta Gamma Foundation as a lump sum.

 A beneficiary designation clearly identifies how specific assets will be distributed after your death.

-A charitable gift annuity involves a simple contract between you and Delta Gamma Foundation where you agree to make a gift to Delta Gamma Foundation and we, in return, agree to pay you (and someone else, if you choose) a fixed amount each year for the rest of your life.
+A charitable gift annuity involves a simple contract between you and the Delta Gamma Foundation where you agree to make a gift to the Delta Gamma Foundation and we, in return, agree to pay you (and someone else, if you choose) a fixed amount each year for the rest of your life.